wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 Second, previous work has also worked on reducing the initialization cost of the system and/or the container/VMM with lightweight virtualizations, special kernels, etc. These approaches, while effective in reducing the system startup cost, cannot optimize application-level latency, which can become the dominating overhead.
+Lastly, there are also previous works that optimize at both application and system level by taking snapshots of the entire system state after initialization, capturing the initialized state of both the system and application.
+The paper points out, however, that this approach has engineering difficulties.
+For example, these snapshot images are typically compressed and serialized, which incurs extra overhead for restoration.
+In addition, certain operations, such as opened files, need to be "redone" after the snapshot is restored (dubbed "reestablish the I/O"), due to the fact that I/O operations also depend on the state of external entities or devices that are not included in the snapshot.